root-project/root/README/ReleaseNotes/v610/index.md

 - From: Sergey Linev: In `TPad::SaveAs` method json file extension is now handled

 ## 3D Graphics Libraries
+- In `TMarker3DBox::PaintH3` the boxes' sizes was not correct.

 ## Geometry Libraries